johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 ### Duplicate content

 My site is built using [Docusaurus](https://docusaurus.io/).
 Now I love Docusaurus, but it's not perfect.
 One of the problems with it is that it generates a number of pages that are not helpful for SEO as they **duplicate content**.
 (This is a bad thing for SEO.)
+Consider this report:

 ![screenshot of duplicate content report](screenshot-duplicate-content.webp)

-Docusaurus generates "pagination" pages which allow you to navigate click by click through the whole history of a blog.
+The report suggests there was a good amount of duplicate content on my site.
+This was because Docusaurus generates "pagination" pages which allow you to navigate click by click through the whole history of a blog.

 ![screenshot of the Docusaurus pagination mechanism](screenshot-docusaurus-pagination.webp)

-Also there are "tags" (or category) pages that reproduce blog posts under tags that have been used to categorise the posts:
+Also Docusaurus creates "tag" (or category) pages that reproduce blog posts under tags that have been used to categorise the posts:

 ![screenshot of the Docusaurus tags mechanism](screenshot-docusaurus-tags.webp)